Security head said on day News of the World shut that he "burned stuff"

 Another witness Glen Jagger, the security operations manager for News International, said bosses had received "quite a bit" of hate mail at the time, and there had been actual threats made to executives including Brooks.

-Some of this hate mail was discovered at Hanna's home where he had taken it to assess what risk, if any, the authors posed, the court was told.
+Some of this hate mail was discovered at Hanna's home where he had taken it to asses what risk if any the authors posed, the court was told.

 Last week, the trial heard how Brooks and her husband Charlie allegedly arranged an elaborate plan to hide two bags containing computers and other material from detectives before they searched the couple's London apartment.